 Pill Woodlouse – Armadillidium vulgare Although this woodlouse is fairly common, this clever little creature is subject to non-stop trolling and attacks from humans who fail to appreciate the magic of the best recycler in Britain, feeding on all sorts of decaying organic matter.
 When attacked, this cute crustacean, curls itself up into a ball, hiding its seven pairs of walking legs to show only its slate grey plates of armour to the world.
 Without the woodlouse we would be knee deep in seven sorts of rotting vegetation, so be kind to them, not scared of them and most of all, don’t kill them.

 Great Crested Newt Trius Cristatus.
-Normal for Norfolk wetlands and very extravagant, showing off his orange waistcoat as he stands on his front legs, back arched, tail high, ready to woo the ladies.
-The GCW is in decline as their habitat is destroyed and ponds drained as developers move in, ponds neglected, not stocked with fish and fewer places for them to breed.
+Normal for Norfolk he lives on the wetlands and is very extravagant, showing off his orange waistcoat as he stands on his front legs, back arched, tail high, ready to woo the ladies.
+The GCW is in decline as their habitat is destroyed and ponds drained, as developers move in, ponds neglected, not stocked with fish leaving fewer places for them to breed.

 Stag Beetle Lucanus cervus, a Sarf East English violet-brown beauty who is happy to flash his Big Red Antlers whilst chomping on dead oak like it’s a packet of Salt n Vinegar.
 This lad is the Danny Dyer of the insect world, all mouth and no trousers.
 Basically, he and his family have suffered from gentrification and tidy gardens.
 Rewild your lawn and offer the beetle a home.